UnkwUsr/inbox-app/README.md

     for speech recognition, for quicker analysing incoming inbox
 * keyboard automatically pops up on app open

+## FAQ

+### Q: I want to edit previous saved note!

+Don't!
+Just add another one, describing what you wanted to edit in previous one.

+Why so?
+Because it's much more hussle to edit something on phone.

+### Q: I want multiline note!

+Don't!
+Taking inbox notes should be as much faster and easier as possible, but when you wanting to write multiline note, you're already trying to structure note.
+Just leave it for future when you'll be on computer or in any better text editor.

 ## Background

 Previously I was using ticktick for inbox notes, but from time to time it was